LucasDants/ReactNative-CryptoPortfolio/README.md

 ## List
 I stayed with the default flatList with some optimizations techniques, but we also can use [react-native-flashlist][https://shopify.github.io/flash-list/] that has more performance than the default flatList.

+## Patterns
+I pattern that I am liking and I would like to share the implementation it's the Composition pattern that basically involves composing multiple components to create more complex components.
+I used in the List Item, so we can create different list items with the same base.

+## Structure
+I like to structure the app in modules, since this app its small the screen itself become the module, I have a src/* with shared components/fuctions that can be used by all the modules, and inside of each module I create related files to that module like (components, screens, utils).
+In this app we can see a small example on Home and Coin, if we think them as a module they have the components folder that has specific UI for this "module".

 # 🚀 Run Project
 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
 ## Step 1: Start the Metro Server